iBridges-for-iRODS/iBridges-GUI/README.md

 - Safe default options when working with your data.

 ## Prebuild executable <alpha>
-There are prebuild executables available for Windows, macos and Ubuntu.
+There are prebuild executables available for Windows, Macos and Ubuntu.
 You can find the latest release [here](https://github.com/iBridges-for-iRODS/iBridges-GUI/releases/latest).
 The build was done using the latest version on an x64 architecture.

 ## Installation
 - The python package